NateEaton/PonyExpress/README.md

 ## Origin

-I'm Nathan Eaton, and I served as school photographer during my senior year at North Mesquite High School.
+I'm Nathan Eaton, class of '75, and I served as school photographer during my senior year at North Mesquite High School.
 I kept all the issues of *The Pony Express* that I worked on, and they spent decades stored away in my attic.
-After retiring and attending our 50th class reunion in 2024, I decided it was time to share these with my classmates.
+After attending our 50 year class reunion in 2024, I decided it was time to share these with my classmates.

 ## Purpose